Senate (Upper House)

 Yasmin has also worked in the disability sector, retail/manufacturing and tourism.
 She brings with her a broad understanding of the many facets that contribute to a well-functioning society.

 During her term, Councillor Yasmin Bartlett worked tirelessly and represented the community on a broad range of committees and working groups.
 Yasmin was a strong advocate for improving compliance across the Integrated Planning and Reporting Framework and was central to Council’s decision to dedicate significant resources in this area.
-Having been instrumental in changing the local government culture to give the real power back to the community, Yasmin now seeks to influence federal government policies to ensure the Australian people determine their countries future and not the vested interests of the few.
+Having been instrumental in changing the local government culture to give the real power back to the community, Yasmin now seeks to influence federal government policies to ensure the Australian people determine their country's future and not the vested interests of the few.

-Yasmin topped biology for 2 of years during her early academic years.
+Yasmin topped biology for two years during her early academic years.
 Her comprehension of ecosystems enables her to understand the critical importance of maintaining our biodiversity and ensuring Australia progresses into a “renewables” economy.
 Yasmin walks the talk having built an award winning energy efficient home where she practices sustainable living and enjoys bush walking with her Labrador.

 Colin Scott is a 6th generation Western Australian.
 He lives in North Perth with his wife of 28 years, and 18 yr old son who is a trades apprentice.